moorepants/tu-delft-promotion/associate-vision-statement.rst

-During my Assistant Professorship of Teaching in my education research, I integrated interactive textbooks tools into LibreTexts as a Co-PI on a large US Department of Education grant.
-LibreTexts is likely the most visited open access textbook website in the world and over ten textbooks use the interactive features we developed.
+During my Assistant Professorship of Teaching in my education research, I integrated interactive textbooks tools into LibreTexts as a Co-PI on a large US Department of Education grant of $5M.
+LibreTexts is likely the most visited open access textbook website in the world and over ten textbooks at universities around the USA use the interactive features we developed.
 In my engineering research, I worked on optimal design for safety of ski jumps, predicting rowing performance with limited kinematic data, and developing bicycle dynamics design methods using global optimization techniques all with undergraduate research teams.

 For close to 15 years, alongside my primary research work, I have been a core developer of SymPy_, an open source computer algebra system, where I have